 The high number of events received by eclipse.platform.common suggests, perhaps more importantly for our purposes, that the dynamism of platforms, their capacity to grow, to change or stabilise, to hybridize or even infrastructuralize (Plantin et al. 2016) is a highly distributed process.
 For instance, the eclipse repositories are not actively developed on Github.
 The code found in that repository is a mirror or frequently updated copy of the hundreds of git repositories found at git.eclipse.org.
 The development and much of the associative fabric of eclipse does not reside on Github, but is copied there.
-In other words, the many events flowing into the eclipse.platform.com repository on Github are copies of work done elsewhere.
-For many other significant repositories (linux, android, mozilla, apache), high event counts attest here to Github's function as a mirror for technical action taking place elsewhere.
-Many events animating the platform numbers of repositories and 'people' imitate things happening elsewhere.
+In other words, the many events in the eclipse.platform.com repository on Github echo actions elsewhere.
+For many other significant repositories (linux, android, mozilla, apache), high event counts attest here to Github's function as an element in a wider platform configuration.

-A final tendency in high event-count repositories is seemingly trivial yet vital to the ongoing genesis of technical platforms as configured operational realities.
-The list of names of high-event count repositories cluster around a few highly repeated items: test, hello, config, doc, build, setting or demo recur frequently as repository names.
+A final feature in high event-count repositories is vital to the ongoing genesis of technical platforms as configured operational realities.
+The list of names of high-event count repositories cluster often include test, hello, config, doc, build, setting or demo.
 The repetition of such names -- for instance, the many repositories that contain the term dot as in dotfile or vimdot -- exemplifies the copying and commutation discussed above, but it points to something specific to configuration as the composition of a technical platform.
-These repositories store configurations and record work done to sustain configuration of technical elements and machines in particular places.
-In the platform number 48 million, the proportion of events absorbed by repositories explicitly concerned with configuration is substantial.
-Of the events received by the top 1000 repositories, 18% belong to configuratively-named repositories.
-These repositories explicitly focus on setting up and maintaining the small but crucial technical details of configuration that connect code libraries, editors, build tools, databases, network connections, online access and authorisations needed by developers in order to position themselves within the operational ensemble of technical platforms.
+These repositories store configurations that sustain arrangements of technical elements in the making of platforms.
+In the platform number 48 million, the proportion of events absorbed by repositories explicitly concerned with storing configurations is substantial.
+Of the events received by the top 1000 repositories, 18% belong to configuratively-named repositories, repositories that explicitly focus on setting up and maintaining the small but crucial linkages that connect code libraries, editors, build tools, databases, network connections, online access and authorisations, thereby allowing developers to position themselves within the operational ensemble of platforms.

 Conclusion

 Platform capitalization can be understood as a organized asset structuring focused on networking forms of everyday life as future revenue streams.
 The case of Github presents typical features of platform capitalization.
-It solicits sticky reputational behaviours associated with the habitus of coding and programming.
-It configures coding as a 'social' practice, replete with organisational and collaborative platform affordances.
-While code itself is the tangible asset here, code is indissolubly mixed with coding, in all its practical varieties and ntangible dimensions.
-Processes of collaboration, and programmers' identification with bodies of code are structured as assets alongside the code itself.
+It solicits 'sticky' reputational social network behaviours associated with coding and programming.
+It configures coding as a 'social' practice, replete with organisational or collaborative affordances.
+Both code itself and coding as a form of work are tangible assets here in all their practical varieties and intangible dimensions.
+Processes of collaboration, and programmers' identification with specific bodies of code are structured as assets alongside the code itself.

-Platform capitalization enacts high-level summaries or totals -- platform numbers -- that anchor capitalization and connect it to other capitalization devices such as business models.
+Platform capitalization enacts high-level metrics -- platform numbers -- that anchor capitalization and connect it to other capitalization devices such as business models.
 The highly circulated user-counts and, in the case of Github, project counts enumerate an aggregate, imbue it with quantitative importance linked to platform scale and complexity, and promise to generate further accumulations of work and value.
 As we have seen, these platform numbers attract further enactments in the form of data archives (GithubArchive), financial investment and diverse data-enabled sense-making.